FCL00/shoppie/README.md

     ```bash
     npm run dev
     ```
+    Note: make sure that you open and run seperate terminal for both npm dependecies and laravel composer

-8. Start the development server:
+9. Start the development server:
     ```bash
     php artisan serve
     ```
-    Note: make sure that you open and run seperate terminal for both compilation of assets and laravel composer Your Shoppie e-commerce website is now accessible at http://localhost:8000.
+    Your Shoppie e-commerce website is now accessible at http://localhost:8000.

 ## Features